 Land Use Code

-The Land Use Code (LUC) is a set of regulations that guide how property is used and developed in Wellington.
-The purpose of the LUC is to protect landowner rights while also looking out for overall community interests. are currently updating the Land Use Code to align with the community's.
-Comprehensive Plan, adopted August 2, 2021.
-To learn more about the Comprehensive Plan click here.
+The Land Use Code (LUC) was adopted by the Board of Trustees on March 22, 2022.
+The (LUC) is a set of regulations that guide how property is used and developed in Wellington.
+The purpose of the LUC is to protect landowner rights while also looking out for overall community interests.
+The LUC is a living document that changes over time to respond to new information and the needs of the community.
+The Planning Commission, Town staff, and subject matter experts updated the Land Use Code in 2022 to align with the community's vision laid out in the Comprehensive Plan, that was adopted on August 2, 2021.
+Learn more about the Comprehensive Plan.

 Wellington Downtown Neighborhood Survey - Results

-"Zoning" is a set of zone districts that list uses and other requirements for each district and makes up one part of the Land Use Code currently being updated.
+"Zoning" is a set of zone districts that list uses and other requirements for each district and makes up one part of the Land Use Code.
 Community members were invited to complete a survey to help define the character of the Downtown Neighborhoods.

-- Provide opportunities for innovative and quality development
+- Providing opportunities for innovative and quality development

-- Update to be consistent with the community vision defined in the Comprehensive Plan
+- Updating to be consistent with the community vision defined in the Comprehensive Plan

 - What is the Land Use Code and how does it affect my property rights?